rd2l/rules/Rules.md

   e.
 If no other player is available, a stand-in with a higher MMR can be used if the other captain agrees.
 2. Teams may only use 1 stand-in per game for CET-WED and 2 stand-ins per game for CET-SUN.
   a.
 The use of a stand-in caused by not yet having received a free agent will not count toward the above total.
   b.
-Every captain is allowed to use two stand-ins one series per season in CET-WED.
+In CET-WED each team may, once per season, use two stand-ins.
 3. The use of an unauthorized stand-in may be punished by a retroactive forfeit for the offending team.

 ### 8. Free Agent Rules